A Few Tips for Shorter Turn Times

-Appraising is an always changing profession.
-Commonly, it seems, appraisers are asked to present extra information or have steps added to their data gathering.
-All to ensure their client has the best information possible.
-In order to stay current with the continuously changing requirements, Choice Appraisals, Inc. is constantly testing additional tools and improving processes in order to increase efficiency so we can do more work for quickly.
-At Choice Appraisals, Inc. we know that time is important to everybody, so we've listed some items you can do to accelerate the process on any appraisals ordered from Choice Appraisals, Inc..
+Appraising is a constantly changing profession.
+Regularly, it seems, appraisers are asked to offer more information or have steps added to their process.
+All of this is to guarantee the end user gets the best information to be had.
+In order to stay current with the continuously changing requirements, Choice Appraisals, Inc. (Owner retired to SC) is always seeking additional tools and improving processes to increase efficiency so we can do more work for you.
+At Choice Appraisals, Inc. (Owner retired to SC) we know that time is important to everybody, so we've listed a couple of tips you can do to lessen turn times on any appraisals ordered with Choice Appraisals, Inc. (Owner retired to SC).

 - Are you ordering appraisals online?

-- When you order online, you automatically get e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to retype information from a fax, and you don't have to wonder whether we got the order.
+- By ordering online, you automatically receive e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
+Ordering online is the single biggest time saver available to both of us!
+No longer do we have to retype information from a fax, and you don't have to wonder whether the order was received.

-- Are you providing complete and accurate data about the subject property?
+- Are you providing complete and accurate information about the subject property?

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to pass long with your request.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to include with your assignment.
+We even welcome lists of recent sales from the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to contact us
+If you have any questions about your property or an assignment we're working on for you, you're always welcome to call us at

-- Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how characteristics unique to a property add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'd find out on our own, knowing them sooner will likely make your report arrive faster.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we will find out on our own, knowing them early on is likely to make your report arrive without delay.

-- What are you doing to make the occupants of the home aware of what to expect?
+- Did you make the occupants of the home aware of what to expect?

-Coming directly from you -- someone they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can go a long way toward trimming the time it takes to inspect a home.
-Please feel free to point them to our website, where we have multiple pages of useful information for homeowners as well as others describing the appraisal process.
-Have them call us if they want to meet the staff and learn more about our services.
-Remind them it benefits them to set the appointment as quickly as possible!
+Coming directly from you -- a person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely shorten the appraisal inspection time.
+Our website has many pages of useful information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+Tell them to call us if they want to meet our staff and learn more about our services.
+And tell them it benefits them to set the appointment promptly!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As each important milestone in an assignment is completed, that information is instantly available to you online.
-There's no faster way to keep track of your report's status.
+It's never been easier to track the status of your report.